Dental Dam

 • Cut down one side of the glove to make it flat.

-For times when you don't have a condom or latex glove, plastic wrap may also work.
+For times when you don't have a condom or latex glove, plastic wrap also might work.
 Just know that there’s no research on how well it blocks STDs.
 And make sure there are no rips in the plastic.

 To increase the sensation, apply a water-based lubricant.